JakubMelka/jakubmelka.github.io/index.md

 ## Installation

 MSI installator is provided for MS Windows, and zip archive is available with all files to be able to run program without installation.
-For Linux, you must build it on your own (see build information above).
+For Linux, no installator or package is provided, but you can build it on your own (see build information above).

 {% include button.html text="Install PDF4QT" link="https://github.com/JakubMelka/PDF4QT/releases" color="#6cbd45" %}